Without Prejudice

 Quotes from interviews:

-The main reasons for thinking about emigration:
+The main reasons for considering emigration:

 — Fear for the future;

-— Deterioration of the socio-political situation;
+— Deteriorating socio-political situation;

-— Caring for children.
+— Concern for children.

 Summary